-Faith brought her arms up to a defense, adopting a perfect stance as Janna advanced on her.
+Faith brought her arms up to a defensive position, adopting a perfect stance as Janna advanced on her.
 Her stance was relaxed, but the expression on her face betrayed the intense level of concentration and focus inherent to every action, every motion.

 Janna advanced with a feint and followed with a kick to Faith’s floating rib.
 Faith cleared both attacks and darted inwards, driving her elbow into the vampire’s abdomen and following it with a backhanded strike at the bridge of her nose.

-Janna jerked her head to the side and the blow aimed at her nose instead collided to minimal effect with the vampire's collarbone.
-She gripped Faith's wrist firmly and twisted it in a single, brutal motion.
+Janna jerked her head to the side and the blow aimed at her nose instead collided to minimal effect with her collarbone.
+She gripped Faith’s wrist firmly and twisted it in a single, brutal motion.

 Faith grunted in pain as her whole body bent over reflexively to alleviate the torque applied to her shoulder.
 She wasn’t able to mount any defense when she received Janna’s foot applied generously to her stomach.
 Janna released her wrist, allowing Faith to drop to an undignified position on her hands and knees.
 Faith’s whole body heaved as she tried to force air into a pair of lungs that seemed reluctant to expand.